 Troubleshooting the Crochet Magic Ring

 If you find that the ring won’t pull tight, and there is still a hole in the center, it could be because you have too many single crochet stitches inserted into the ring.
-If you are using a rough or textured yarn, you may also have trouble.
-If you are a beginner, use a smooth yarn and hook, and a pattern that does not require too many stitches into your ring.
+When using a rough or textured yarn, you may also have trouble.
+For beginners who are crocheting a magic ring, use a smooth yarn and hook, and a pattern that does not require too many stitches into your ring.

 Weaving In The Tail Of A Crochet Magic Ring

 There is a variation on the magic ring technique, called the double crochet magic ring.
-(Or double magic circle.)
+(Or double magic circle crochet.)